Dhairya-Khara/Intentful/README.md

 If everything is done correctly, you can visit `http://localhost:3000/` in your favourite browser to start using the application.

 To run the application in your browser, go to: https://intentful.herokuapp.com/

+To see documentation for our Use Case Logic, visit https://intentful-docs.herokuapp.com/